DataFire/DataFire/docs/Flows.md

 # Flows
-Flows are a series of asynchronous steps.
-Each step will generally make one or more calls to a given API endpoint, and store the resulting data in the `data` object.
+Every flow is a series of steps.
+Each step will generally make one or more calls to a given API endpoint, and store the resulting data in `flow.data`.
 However, you can add steps that execute any arbitrary code.

 Flows use a waterfall design pattern - each step has access to the data returned in all